LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Experiments

 \subsubsection{Noise, outliers, and missing data}

 We now evaluate the robustness of our surface reconstruction approach to noise, outliers, and missing data.
 We add Gaussian white noise at varying levels, ranging from 0.5\% to 1.5\% of the maximum edge length of the bounding box of the point cloud.
-We also introduce a moderate amount of random structured outliers at each noise level by generating 1 to 3 small clusters in the loose bounding sphere of the input, each containing 5 random points.
-Besides, we simulate missing data by creating two holes in the head and two holes in the body of the kitten point cloud.
+We also introduce a moderate amount of random structured outliers at each noise level by generating one to three small clusters in the loose bounding sphere of the input, each containing five random points.
+Finally, we simulate missing data by creating two holes in the head and two holes in the body of the kitten point cloud.
 Our approach is robust to noise thanks to the property of the robust distance function.
-Our approach is also resilient to moderate amounts of outliers thanks to the Delaunay refinement process~\cite{jamin2015cgalmesh}.
+Our approach is also resilient to moderate amounts of random structured outliers thanks to the Delaunay refinement process~\cite{jamin2015cgalmesh}.
 The Delaunay refinement can eliminate the outliers outside the envelope.
 Thus, there is no impact on the implicit function solver, as all edges outside the envelope are considered to connect two vertices with similar signs.
 Fig.~\ref{kitten-robust-tests} illustrates the robustness of our approach on the kitten point cloud.

-We now evaluate the resilience to outliers of our implicit function solver by adding dense background outliers on the kitten point cloud.
-We generate 500 outliers from a random uniform distribution, bounded by a loose bounding box of the kitten point cloud.
+We now evaluate the resilience to random dense outliers of our implicit function solver by uniformly adding dense background outliers to the kitten point cloud.
+We generate 500 outliers from a random uniform distribution, bounded by a loose bounding box containing the kitten point cloud.
 The dense outliers affect the Delaunay refinement, resulting in a handful of bubbles in the multi-domain discretization.
 Nevertheless, thanks to the stability of our implicit function solver, the bubbles do not affect the signing with the data fitting step.
 The final mesh has no artifacts, as shown in Fig.~\ref{kitten-robust-tests-backgroud-outlers}.